-Unless otherwise stated, the tightening torques that apply are those in the vehicle manufacturer's instructions.
+Unless otherwise stated, the tightening torques specified in the operating and repair manual apply for the vehicle.

-3.1 Manufacturer and implied warranty
+3.1 Manufacturer warranty, implied warranty

 The work prescribed in the service schedule must be carried out in a WP Authorized Center only, since otherwise no warranty claims will be recognized.
-Damage or secondary damage caused by tampering with and/or conversions on the chassis component are not covered by the warranty.
+Damage or secondary damage caused by tampering with and/or conversions on the chassis component are not covered by the manufacturer warranty.